The history and mass content of cluster galaxies in the EAGLE simulation: Orphan galaxies and disrupted subhaloes

 \section{Orphan galaxies and disrupted subhaloes}

 Dark matter simulations produce large populations of fully disrupted subhaloes: subhaloes whose mass has fallen below the resolution of the simulation.
-Consequently, semi-analytic models introduce the concept of ``orphan'' galaxies: fully disrupted dark matter subhaloes whose stellar content remains bound \citep[e.g.,][]{Tollet2017,Han2016}.
+Consequently, semi-analytic models introduce the concept of ``orphan'' galaxies: fully disrupted dark matter subhaloes whose stellar content remains bound \citep[e.g.][]{Tollet2017,Han2016}.
 However it is now quite clear that a majority, if not all, of the disruption is numerical rather than physical in origin \citep{vdBoschO2018,vdBoschOHB2018}.
 Baryons do not seem to alleviate this: \cite{Bahe2019} have shown that subhaloes are disrupted essentially just as often in the Hydrangea simulations (a set of zoom-in simulations run with the same hydrodynamics model as EAGLE), and if a dark matter subhalo is disrupted so is the galaxy.
 In other words, orphan galaxies essentially do not exist in the Hydrangea simulation.
 Hydrangea includes clusters with $\mtwo>10^{14}\,\Msun$; by exploring these issues in EAGLE we therefore provide an extension of those results to lower cluster mass here.

-We show the fraction of disrupted satellites in our cluster sample in \Cref{f:disruption}, as a function of maximal subhalo mass.
-Here, we define a subhalo as disrupted if it has a total of 20 bound particles or less, considering all species.
-The disrupted fraction increases noticeably with decreasing maximal mass but even subhaloes with maximal masses $>10^{12}\,\Msun$ have a nonnegligible probability of being disrupted.
+We show the fraction of disrupted satellites in our cluster sample in \Cref{f:disruption}, as a function of maximum subhalo mass.
+Here, we define a subhalo as disrupted if it has a total of 20 bound particles or fewer, considering all species.
+The disrupted fraction increases noticeably with decreasing maximum mass but even subhaloes with maximum masses $>10^{12}\,\Msun$ have a nonnegligible probability of being disrupted.
 Overall, the fraction of disrupted subhaloes is consistent with the fraction typical of dark matter simulations \citep{Han2016}, despite a lower fraction at the very high mass end which could be dominated by recent infallers.